 The Made Whole Doctrine can be a confusing and frustrating issue when handling a subrogation claim; yet, it impacts any subrogating insurer assessing a file to determine the value of pursuing legal action.
 Because the Made Whole Doctrine varies so much from state to state, it is impossible to simply lay out a unified legal principal that subrogation professionals, specialists and attorneys can rely on.
 So instead, we will look at the doctrine as a whole, as well as some helpful strategies for getting a handle on the made whole doctrine in your jurisdiction.

-The concept of the made whole doctrine itself is fairly simple.
-It is the idea that an insurance carrier who covered the costs of an injury under the terms of a policy cannot recovery those amounts unless and until the injured party is first fully compensated.
-In practice, each state treats this issue slightly differently, and rarely is there a black and white conclusion.
+In practice, it’s a bit more complicated; each state treats this issue slightly differently, and rarely is there a black and white conclusion.
 The case law is often muddled and contradictory, and relevant statutes, where they exist, can be vague.
 In some cases, the doctrine may result in no ability to recover losses in a subrogation claim.
 In fact, this doctrine often times limits the amount of recovery possible.

 Realistically, it seems relatively easy for an insured’s attorney to declare that their client has not been made whole.
 What follows are 7 important questions for subrogating lawyers to answer in crafting an effective legal response to a made whole claim: